A real-life project manager – with very human tools

 - My little black book.
 I keep a notebook to document meeting notes, to-do lists, random thoughts and ideas and “parking lot” items that I need to circle back to.
 I check my book multiple times a day to keep myself on task, make sure I’m not missing any to-do items and review meeting and project notes.
 I always keep my old books to go back to for reference.

 These are my main tools, but there are other essentials I use.
 Document collaboration tools like SharePoint and DropBox help me to collaborate with internal and external stakeholders and maintain a library of project documents and artifacts.
 Evernote is a great tool as well.
 If you haven’t used it, give it a try!
 You can sync notes between your mobile device and your computer so you always have them with you.

 Sherri Large is a communications guru who enjoys finding new ways to display and communicate information.
 She is a Project Management Professional (PMP®) with proven experience managing consulting and training projects, new product launches, and process creation and improvement initiatives.
 Sherri holds a Master of Mass Communication from the University of South Carolina.
-You can reach Sherri at SLarge@LCE.com.

 © Life Cycle Engineering, Inc.